BLE-LTER/ble-handbook/handbook.md

 <a id="our-metabase-implementation"></a>
 ### Our metabase implementation

-We're using a Postgres instance on An's machine (IP address 10.157.18.129, computer number for UT-IT purposes CRWR-D08182).
+We're using a Postgres instance on An's machine (IP address 10.157.18.129, computer number for IT purposes CRWR-D08182).

 To connect:
 Host: 10.157.18.129